maxineauma/maxineauma/README.md

 **maxsaystransrights/maxsaystransrights** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on getting a job!
-Fingers crossed~
+- 🔭 I’m currently working on getting a tan.
+Happy summer!! 🏖️🏄
-- 🌱 I’m currently learning blockchain and machine learning, because every software engineer should be familiar with both.
+- 🌱 I’m currently learning Elixir, feel free to recommend any books I might not know about.
 - 💬 Ask me about football or data science, or both!
 I love both!
 - 📫 How to reach me: Email me at [maxineauma@gmail.com](mailto:maxineauma@gmail.com)!
 - 👩 Pronouns: She / They
-- 🍕 Fun fact: I can eat a double extra large pizza in under an hour
+- 🍕 Fun fact: I once almost ran over Bruce Springsteen!

 ![](https://github-readme-stats.vercel.app/api?username=maxsaystransrights&include_all_commits=true&count_private=true&theme=dracula&show_icons=true)